hsaghir/hsaghir.github.io/_posts/data_science/-2017-02-08-machine-learning-basics-ch5.md

 There are no networks that do ordinary backprop through argmax (since the gradient is degenerate / useless).
 The training of networks that have argmax (or similar) in their equations must include something other than backprop - sampling techniques such as REINFORCE (generally: harder to train).

 max(x1,x2) also doesn't have a gradient at x1=x2, But - every other place you go on the (x1,x2) plane the gradient of max(x1,x2) w.r.t x1,x2 is either (1,0) or (0,1) - when we do a forward pass we'll let only x1 or only x2 pass through, and when we back prop gradients, the gradient of max(x1,x2) w.r.t to the larger of the two arguments will be 1, and w.r.t to the smaller of the arguments - it will be 0.
 So max and similar functions (like relu) are useful for backprop.

+### Generalization and BAC_Bayes
+- generalization gap is rarely observed in neural nets. the question is why?